CDRH/theme_nebraskaland/README.md

 **If the theme is already installed**, you can select it from the list of installed themes following the [Select a Theme documentation](https://omeka.org/s/docs/user-manual/sites/site_theme/) in the Omeka S User Manual.

 **If the site is moved to new hosting or a new Omeka S instance**, the theme may need to be installed again.
-To install the theme, [download this GitHub repository](https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github#downloading-a-repositorys-files) as a `.zip` file and follow the instructions in the [Omeka S User Manual](https://omeka.org/s/docs/user-manual/sites/site_theme/) to install it.
-Modules may also need to be installed again. **Most importantly**, most of the site content and settings are controlled through the Omeka S admin interface—not through the theme folder—and as such will need to be copied over manually.
-Omeka S themes contain only the basic visual design of the site (colors, fonts, layout, and templates).
+To install the theme, download this GitHub repository as a `.zip` file (instructions can be found in GitHub's [downloading files from GitHub documentation](https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github#downloading-a-repositorys-files)) and follow the instructions in the [Omeka S User Manual](https://omeka.org/s/docs/user-manual/sites/site_theme/) to install it.
+Modules may also need to be installed again.
+Most importantly, **page content, site text, and theme settings will have to be copied over manually**,  since they are controlled through the Omeka S admin interface rather than through the theme files.
+Omeka S theme files contain only the basic visual design of the site (colors, fonts, layout, and templates).

 The CSS Editor module also contains some theme styles (hiding certain elements, for example) so that they can be modified without going into the theme folder.
 If the theme has to be (re)installed, the contents of the CSS Editor will need to be copied over manually.
 To copy the CSS Editor code to a new installation:
     1. [Install and activate](https://omeka.org/s/docs/user-manual/modules/#installing-modules) the [CSS Editor module](https://omeka.org/s/modules/CSSEditor/) for the new install, if you haven't already.